libreosteo/LibreOsteo/README.rst

 Requirements :
   - Python 2.7+ or Python 3.3+
-  - pip installed
+  - pip
+  - nodejs
-  - nodejs and bower installed
+  - bower

 Retrieve the content of the project from Git repository.